LiliaFramework/Lilia/documentation/docs/definitions/class.md

 **Description:**

-Default starting health for class members.
+Overrides the player’s starting health when they spawn as this class.
+If omitted, health is unchanged.

 **Example Usage:**